 Convert the Video

-The command to create an animated gif from the sample video is:
+The command to create an animated GIF from the sample video is:

 $ ffmpeg -i sample-screen-recording.m4v -r 10 -f gif - | gifsicle --optimize=3 --delay=10 > sample-screen-recording.gif

-The result of this command is the following gif:
+The result is the following GIF:

 Sample Screen Recording